Kshitij-9/Automatic_Water_pump_Controller/README.md

 11.Resistor 1k ohms

 #I got program for this project from a youtube video.
-I modified it a bit to work for so that it works without the push button functionality.
+I modified it a bit so that it works without the push button functionality.